DruggedBunny/openb3d.mod/README.md

 License
 =======

-OpenB3D is licensed under the GNU LGPLv2 or later, with an exception to allow static linking.
+OpenB3D is licensed under the *GNU LGPLv2 or later*, *with an exception to allow static linking*.